KnutAM/MaterialModelsBase.jl/docs/src/conversion.md

 tovector!
 fromvector
 ```
-whereas the following already have default implemenations that should work provided that the above functions are implemented,
+whereas the following already have default implementations that should work provided that the above functions are implemented,
 ```@docs
 tovector
 ```